vovanec/supervisor_checks/README.md

 Framework to build health checks for Supervisor-based services.

 Health check programs are supposed to run as event listeners in Supervisor environment.
+Supervisor will attempt to restart monitored processes on check failure.

 Here's typical configuration example:

     [eventlistener:example_check]
     command=python <path_to_supervisor_check_program>